 I see that God does these things, working in a humorous way at times, and yet in quite a serious manner, in building a good foundation while also removing the faulty work of this world.

 It is no surprise then when one realizes that Christ doesn't envelop a “Jewish” identity, although He was of Jewish heritage.

-Nor does He forward a “Roman” identity, although He was born under Roman empirical rule.
+Nor does He forward a “Roman” identity, although He was born under Roman imperial rule.

 People didn't (and do not) become Jewish or Romans in order to become Christians (like Christ), but instead become something quite unifying, mutual and communal.

 People become one, as He is One.

 Prejudice, pride, arrogance, fear; all what the world forwards and mostly portrays in propaganda news media and revises in history books... desires to push division, indifference.

 However, God is about producing plurality and unity, bringing forth love where hatred and distaste first existed.